Journey into Narnia: Prince Caspian

-Journey into Narnia: Prince Caspian was a one-room walk-through style attraction at Disney's Hollywood Studios theme park at Walt Disney World Resort, which opened on June 27, 2008.
+Journey into Narnia: Prince Caspian was a walk-through style attraction in Animation Courtyard at the Hollywood Studios theme park, Walt Disney World.
+The attraction opened on June 27, 2008.
 It replaced Journey into Narnia: Creating The Lion, the Witch, and the Wardrobe, which closed on January 1, 2008.

 Summary

 The queue displayed Narnia-related trivia questions on screens.
 Guests then entered the pre-show area, where they viewed behind-the-scenes footage featuring the film's director, Andrew Adamson.

 Passing through a rockwork archway, guests then entered "Aslan's Stone Table Chamber," the underground vault of stone carvings where Aslan sacrificed himself in the first movie, The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe.

 There guests saw a short edited clip from the movie.
 Multiple screens, dimensional sound and in-theater effects enhanced the scene of Peter and Edmond's temptation to use the power of the White Witch against King Miraz to win back Caspian's place on the throne.